akapaj/akapaj.github.io/content/publication/kapaj-landmark-2023/index.md

   Furthermore, when the experts focused for longer on the environment and the landmarks, their spatial learning improved regardless of the landmark visualization style.
-  I also found that the spatial learning of experts with self-reported low spatial abilities improved when they navigated with landmarks depicted as realistic 3D buildings.\
+  I also found that the spatial learning of experts with self-reported low spatial abilities improved when they navigated with landmarks depicted as realistic 3D buildings.<br/>
   In Study II, I investigated the influence of abstract and realistic 3D landmark visualization styles on wayfinders sampled from the general population.
 As in Study I, I investigated wayfinders' navigation performance, visual attention, spatial